Race to end waste concerns the loss of one-third of the food produced by farmers; and 50 percent of the water they use.

 It takes me no more than five minutes every day to busy myself with the wonder of worm farms.
 On top of that once a month I spend perhaps half an hour to dig out the rich humus from the bins; adding it to the compost pile or directly into the garden.

 You probably feel this is totally over the top.
 Rome wasn't built in a day; nor was a backyard permaculture home.
 You may want to start with a row of green beans or a Popeye spinach-patch.
-Then the remains go to starting a compost heap.
+Then the remains go to the compost heap.

-Eventually you'll be thinking about a model for collecting rainwater and building worm farms in your participation in the prevention of waste.
+Eventually you'll be thinking about a model for collecting rainwater and building worm farms as your participation in the reduction of waste.

 In many municipalities over half the water is lost from aging-pipes.
 Harvesting and using the rain in our homes and gardens is a significant part of ending waste.